-Hayes et al, 2005, Inspired Confidence Theory suggested that when stakeholders demand accountability from management as an exchange from their contribution to the company, audit services are a direct consequence of the participation of outside stakeholders in the financial Thus the management may give biased information and therefore audit of this information is required.
+Hayes et al, 2005, Inspired Confidence Theory suggested that when stakeholders demand accountability from management as an exchange from their contribution to the company, audit services are a direct consequence of the participation of outside stakeholders in the financial markets.
+Thus the management may give biased information and therefore audit of this information is required.
 This is in support of Hayes et al, 2015, Policeman Theory which restrains the auditor's responsibilities on arithmetical accuracy and on the prevention and detection of fraud.
 An auditor is expected by public and users of audit reports to perform the audit process in accordance with relevant laws and regulations that govern the audited entity and present an unbiased and independent audit report of his findings.
 This is in a bid to prevent fraud and encourage management to be prudent and transparent on making decisions on the affairs of an entity (Appah Ebimobowei and Oyadonghan 2011).
-As a result of inspired confidence by beneficiaries, public and users of auditor's report, existing expectation gaps perceived by stakeholders are addressed as part of the duties of an auditor in the financial statements.
-There are also instances, where an auditor falls prey to personal, emotional or financial pressure which cause compromise on his independence resulting to poor audit quality.
-These theories therefore support the audit quality.